ShaunakSen/M101JS/readme.txt

-look at executionStages from bottom up
+look at "executionStages" from bottom up

 we can see the no of docs returned (nReturned) from each stage